Aylesham: Church of St Peter

-St Peter's is situated in Dorman Avenue North and was built in 1927; regular services take place on a Sunday.
-The church organises a sunbeams toddler group, coffee mornings, messy church, soft play café, luncheon club and a farmers' market on Fridays.
-The vicar is Reverend Nick Ratcliffe.
+St Peter's is situated in Dorman Avenue North and was built in 1928; regular services take place on a Sunday.
+The church organises a Sunbeams toddler group, coffee mornings, Ignite, and runs Alpha courses.The vicar is Reverend Nick Ratcliffe.

 Catholic Church of St Finbarr

 St Finbarr's is situated in Market Place.
 It was built in 1956/1957; it was officially blessed and opened on 28 April 1957 by Canon de Laubenque.
 Mass takes place on a Sunday at 11.15am and on Wednesday at 10.00am.
 There is an active Society of Saint Vincent de Paul.
 The church is also used by the Snowdown Colliery Male Voice Choir for rehearsals.
 The Aylesham Sunshiners, a club for over-50s, use the church for their activities which include bingo, quizzes and live music.

 In 2016, St Finbarr's amalgamated with the Catholic Church of St Paul, in Dover, to become the Catholic Parish of The Good Shepherd.
 As a result, St Finbarr's and St Paul's now share resources and priests; they work together for the benefit of the Catholic parish.
-The priests who serve the parish are: Father Jeff Cridland, Father Leo Agbene and Father Jamie Houghton.
+The priests who serve the parish are: Father Gabriel Onoyima and Father Jamie Houghton.
 The parish is also served by permanent deacon, Deacon Barry Barton.